Nicole-Lamb/reading-notes/Code-102/Structure-with-HTML.md

 A: The entirety of parts is called an element.
 The 3 main parts of an element is an opening tag, the content within, and a closing tag.

-- There are self-closing tags which will not include a closing tag, only an opening tag and content.
+- An example of this is `<h1>Content</h1>`.
-- An example of this is < h1 > Content < / h1 >.
-To use this code, close the space within the <>.
+- Note: there are self-closing tags which will not include a closing tag, only an opening tag and content.

 ### Q: What is it called when you give an element extra information?